RealTeeCee/DataStructureAndAlgorithm/English/Grammar/GrammarLesson/Lesson_5_ADJECTIVE_PHRASE.md

 + He is a man with straight nose.
 + He is a man with black glasses.

+# BY author
++ "Tắt Đèn" is a story by Ngô Tất Tố.

 # Combine all
 + Ex: The girl IN a blue dress without accessories.